AlvieTheGreat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script17 :Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”. script18 :Displays all lines of the file /etc/ssh/sshd_config starting with a letter.include capital letters as well script19 :Replaces all characters A and c from input to Z and e respectively script20 :Create a script that removes all letters c and C from input.
+script17 :Displays all the lines in the file /etc/passwd that do not contain the pattern “bin”. script18 :Displays all lines of the file /etc/ssh/sshd_config starting with a letter.include capital letters as well script19 :Replaces all characters A and c from input to Z and e respectively script20 :Creates a script that removes all letters c and C from input. script21 :reverses its input.